The Atlantic Has Fired Controversial Writer Kevin Williamson

 Shortly after announcing that they were bringing on conservative writer Kevin Williamson, The Atlantic is now “parting ways” with their controversial new hire.

 There was public outcry immediately after Williamson was brought on, much of it stemming from a tweet he sent out in 2014 stating that women who have abortions should be executed by hanging.
 That same year, he also compared a black child to a “primate” in a 2014 story and wrote a vehemently anti-transgender polemic.
+Writer Jessica Valenti in particular was instrumental in drawing attention to his previous work and how his female colleagues might feel about the choice to hire him.

-The magazine’s editor-in-chief, Jeffrey Goldberg, defended Williamson in an email circulated to his staff, emphasizing the need for an “ideologically diverse” magazine.
+But the magazine’s editor-in-chief, Jeffrey Goldberg, defended Williamson in an email circulated to his staff, emphasizing the need for an “ideologically diverse” magazine.
 He also urged them to look past “a person’s worst tweets, or assertions, in isolation.”
 Then, Media Matters extensively dug into his previous work — and found even more damning material.

 For instance, during a 2011 TV appearance, Williamson called Mexican immigrants “peasants” who “aren’t really contributing a great deal.”
 During another, he said, “we’re probably waterboarding people somewhere.
 I certainly hope so.”
 And, proving that his tweet did not exist in isolation, Media Matters discovered that he also discussed hanging women who’ve had abortions on his podcast, saying he has “a soft spot for hanging as a form of capital punishment.”

-Note: *This post has been updated with comments from Valenti.